rippedpiracy/docs/PC-Software/Software.md

 [**Microsoft Activation Scripts (MAS)**](https://massgrave.dev/)

-Open source activator that includes various scripts for Windows and Office using HWID / KMS38 / Online KMS activation methods with the focus on fewer antivirus detections.
+Open source activator that includes various scripts for Windows and Microsoft Office using HWID / KMS38 / Online KMS activation methods with the focus on fewer antivirus detections.
+Guide for activating Microsoft Office on MacOS can be found [here](https://massgrave.dev/unsupported_products_activation.html).

 ## Apps